ryanczm/Analytic-Musings/_posts/2025-07-19-cmdty-futures.md

 Platform = API + GUI to interact with corresponding matching engine/orderbook, regulated by a broker.

+# Orders

+Set of primitives that defines how you interact with other participants in the orderbook.
+[CME Globex Order Types](https://cmegroupclientsite.atlassian.net/wiki/spaces/EPICSANDBOX/pages/457087412/Order+Types+for+Futures+and+Options#Limit).
+Clients communicate with exchange via messaging protocol like FIX.

+Orderbook consists of price levels (1c or 0.01c) on either side (where each level has a queue), each level is blocks of one lot of more orders.

+* Limit - Max bid, min offer at limit price.
+Either executed, cancelled, or expires.
+Any portion matched immediately executed.
+* Market Limit - Best bid, best offer.
+If partially filled, becomes limit order at limit price.
+* Market Limit with Protection - Market limit with protection points, matches order at best price without exceeding protection limit.
+* Stop Limit - Only goes into book when trigger price is traded,  then goes into book at limit price.

+Also qualifiers build on duration (required), minimum execution qty (optional), display qty (optional).
+From there, you have good till cancel, good till date, fill and kill, fill or kill.

 # Volume, OI, Calendar

 Volume = num transactions over time window.
 OI = num open contracts.
 Given atomic matched transaction (matched by engine/CLOB via price-time priority) gives these scenarios: